GabriFila/app-sagra-pesto/README.md

   - [ ] RegisterDialog

 LoginPage
+- if user is logged in redirect to home
+- else
   - notLoggedIn messagge
   - loginButton to trigger LoginDialog
   - registerButton to trigger RegisterDialog

 LoginDialog
 - state = loginError (false)
 - fields: email and password
+- on login if user redirect to home
-- on login if user has at least a role redirect to role page else to home
+- _LAST_ on login if user has at least a role redirect to role page else to home
 - if loginError show message under form

 RegisterDialog
 - state = registerError (false)
 - fields: email, password, confirm password, name
-- on register if user has at least a role redirect to home
+- on register if user redirect to home
-- if registerError show message under form
+- _LAST_ on register if user has at least a role redirect to role page else to home- if registerError show message under form

 <div style="page-break-after: always;"></div>